 of the dependencies are set up correctly.
 If running from source, you may have to use

 - Mac OS X 10.7 or higher, 10.8.4 recommended

 - Apple Developer Tools (iPhone simulator SDK, command line tools)

 - Ensure you read our documentation on setting yourself up for iOS testing!

 - Android SDK API >= 17 (Additional features require 18)

-- Appium supports Android on OS X, Linux and has beta support for Windows.
+- Appium supports Android on OS X, Linux and Windows.
 Make sure you follow the directions for setting up your environment properly for testing on different OSes:

-Kick up an Appium server, and then run a test written in your favourite WebDriver-compatible language!
+Kick up an Appium server, and then run a test written in your favorite WebDriver-compatible language!
 You can run an Appium server using node.js or using the application, see below.

 $ npm install -g appium $ appium &